“Why are you measuring that?”

 Absorption – good-bye photons!

-If, unlike us, you’re a tea connoisseur, you probably drink your tea in a white porcelain cup and perfectly time the removal of the dead plant stuff (tea bag), thus obtaining the perfect colour and taste.
+If you’re a tea connoisseur, you probably drink your tea in a white porcelain cup and carefully time the removal of the dead plant stuff (tea bag), thus obtaining the perfect colour and taste.
 The CDOM in your tea, has the property of “absorbing” the purple and blue colours in light passing through your tea.
 This means the blue and purple photons have been removed, and only photons of other colours (yellows, greens and reds – depending on the tea leaves) can zip through your tea water, reflect off the white cup and bounce toward your eye.

 Scattering: tiny particles play photon soccer